-NGA proudly announces the completion and public release of GMTDS.
 GMTDS leveraged a collaborative design process to comprehensively develop a user-informed service that provides a uniform monthly ship activity density metric represented at a 1-km resolution for the entire global.
 Data can be filtered in several ways, including by ship type, ship draft, or ship loitering behavior.
-Users can visualize and filter data via web-map services such as the IHO's INToGIS website, or complete further analysis by downloading data via API.
+Users can visualize and filter data via web-map services such as the IHO's

+INToGIS website, or complete further analysis by downloading data via API.
 The raster library updates monthly and makes available more than a decade of shipping data.

-The completion of GMTDS demonstrates NGA's commitment to supporting safety of navigation by providing free data and powerful tools for analysis directly to the public.
+GMTDS demonstrates NGA's commitment to supporting safety of navigation by providing free data and powerful tools for analysis directly to the public.
 With access to information, the global maritime community will be better enabled to understand, characterize, and protect the maritime domain.